sergiofgonzalez/docker-book/04-orchestration-and-service-discovery/04-kubernetes/00-concepts/README.md

 ### Replication Controllers
-The component in charge of ensuring that there's always running the specified number of instances of a pod.
-If a pod fails for any reason, the Replication Controller would create a new one to replace the missing one.
+A Kubernetes resource in charge of ensuring that there's always running the specified number of instances of a pod.
+If a pod fails for any reason, the *Replication Controller* would create a new one to replace the missing one.

+A *Replication Controller* makes sure that an exact number of pods always matches its label selector.
+If it doesn't, the *Replication Controller* takes the appropriate action to reconcile the actual with the desired number.
+As a consequence, it can not only spin up new pods, but it only can delete excess pods.

+### Replication Sets
+A new generation of *replication controller* that allows for more expressive pod selectors.
+Plays the same role as a *ReplicationController*, but supports an advanced syntax for matching the pods it manages (through `matchExpressions`).

 ### Services
 Services represent a static location for a group of one or more pods that all provide the same service.